dgpv/bsst/README.md

 `SCRIPT_VERIFY_P2SH`, `SCRIPT_VERIFY_WITNESS`, `SCRIPT_VERIFY_TAPROOT` for all modes,
 and `SCRIPT_NO_SIGHASH_BYTE` for Elements mode.

+For `SCRIPT_VERIFY_LOW_S`, signatures are only checked if their data is known statically

 Script size limit is not modelled (the limit of 10000 bytes that exists for segwit and pre-segwit)

 ## No API except command line